 A cryptocurrency wallet is an application that functions as a regular wallet, allowing you to store your passkeys.
 In other words, it serves as the interface that enables you to access your crypto.
 Some of the platforms that support Cardano staking are:

-Once you have created an exchange wallet, deposit your ADA tokens.
+Once you’ve created a wallet, deposit your ADA tokens.
 You can purchase the tokens directly on the exchange or using your wallet.

-Alternatively, you can transfer tokens you already have into the exchange wallet.
+Alternatively, you can transfer tokens you already have into your wallet.

 3. Select the Best Staking Pool for Cardano